beginning of content

 Key facts

-• A diaphragm is a type of contraception (birth control) that can be used to avoid getting pregnant.
+• A diaphragm is a contraceptive method (birth control) used to avoid pregnancy.

-• You put a diaphragm into your vagina before sex to stop sperm from entering your uterus (womb).
+• The diaphragm stops sperm from entering your uterus (womb).

 • Diaphragms are not as effective as some other types of contraception.

-• You can use the same diaphragm repeatedly, and it can last up to 2 years if you look after it.
+• You can use the same diaphragm for up to 2 years if you look after it.

 What is a diaphragm?

-A diaphragm is a type of contraception (birth control) that can be used to avoid getting pregnant.
-It is a piece of soft silicone in the shape of a dome.
+A diaphragm is a type of contraception (birth control) that's used to avoid getting pregnant.
+It's a piece of soft silicone in the shape of a dome.

 When using a diaphragm, you put it into your vagina before having sex.
-It should be positioned to cover your cervix (lower part of your womb).
-This prevents sperm from entering your uterus (womb).
+It must cover your cervix (lower part of your womb).
+This prevents sperm from getting into your uterus (womb).

 A diaphragm is a piece of soft silicone in the shape of a dome.
-Once you put it into your vagina to cover your cervix, it is held in place by your pelvic muscles.
+Once you put it into your vagina, it's held in place by your pelvic muscles.

 How does a diaphragm work?

-During sex, a diaphragm stops sperm from entering the uterus.
+During sex, a diaphragm stops sperm from going into your uterus.
 It forms a physical barrier between the sperm and egg.
-So, it is sometimes called a ‘barrier method’ of contraception or birth control.
+It's sometimes called a 'barrier method' of birth control.

-Your diaphragm needs to stay in place for at least 6 hours after sex.
+Your diaphragm must stay in place for at least 6 hours after sex.
+This is to make sure the sperm in your vagina are dead before removal.

-Do not leave your diaphragm in for longer than 24 hours.
+Do not leave your diaphragm in for more than 24 hours.
 It needs to be taken out and washed every 24 hours.

 You can use the same diaphragm repeatedly.
 It can last up to 2 years if you look after it.

-Caya is the only type of diaphragm available in Australia.
+Caya is the only type of diaphragm in Australia.
+You can buy it online, from most pharmacies and from family planning clinics.
 Make sure you follow the instructions on how to use it.

 You should also use the lactic acid gel (brand name Caya gel) that comes with the diaphragm.
 The gel should be placed on the dome of the diaphragm.
-Put 4mL (about a teaspoon) of gel on the side that will face the cervix.
+Put 4mL (about a teaspoon) of gel on the side that will face your cervix (into your body).

 How effective is the diaphragm as a contraceptive?

-Diaphragms work fairly well if they are put in place and used correctly.
-But they are not as effective as a contraceptive implant or an intrauterine device (IUD).
+Diaphragms work well if they are put in place and used correctly.
+But they don't work as well as a contraceptive implant or an intrauterine device (IUD).

-Typically, just under 1 in 5 people using a diaphragm will get pregnant.
+About 1 in 5 people using a diaphragm will get pregnant within 1 year of use.

-When used with another barrier method, such as a condom, the diaphragm is more effective at preventing pregnancy.
+When used with another barrier method, such as a condom, the diaphragm is better at preventing pregnancy.

 What can make a diaphragm less effective at preventing pregnancy?

-A diaphragm cannot protect you from getting pregnant if it:
+A diaphragm does not stop you from getting pregnant if it:

-If you take your diaphragm out before 6 hours have passed after sex, you risk becoming pregnant.
+If you take your diaphragm out before 6 hours have passed after sex, there is a chance of getting pregnant.

-Your diaphragm can break, tear, or develop tiny holes — which happens as it gets older.
+Your diaphragm can break, tear, or develop tiny holes — which happens over time.
 You should check your diaphragm for damage before each use.
+If it feels sticky, the silicone is breaking down.

-If you’ve had a problem when using a diaphragm and are worried you could have become pregnant, you might want to consider taking emergency contraception.
+If you've had a problem when using a diaphragm and are worried, think about taking emergency contraception.

 What are the advantages and disadvantages of diaphragms?